pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 To change an organization's membership requirements:

-1. Navigate to organization's **Settings**.
+1. Navigate to the organization's **Settings**.
 1. Navigate to **Access Management**.
-1. Select the **Membership Requirements** button.
+1. Select **Membership Requirements**.

 ## Switching Organizations

 The Organization drop-down list displays all of the organizations your account is associated with, and lets you add a new organization backed by a third party identity provider.

-To switch to a different organization:
+To switch to your personal account or a different organization:

-1. Select the organization drop-down list in the upper left corner of the Console screen next to the Pulumi logo.
+1. Select the organization menu at the top of the page.
 1. Select your organization name.
-The organization page view is dependent on your role within the Pulumi organization.

 <img class="lg:max-w-xl" src="/images/docs/reference/service/organization-view.png" alt="Stack Outputs and Configuration">